Does Kourtney Kardashian Have A New Boyfriend After Splitting From Scott Disick?

 “[Kourtney Kardashian and Justin Bieber] really connect on a soul level.
 They get each other and in addition to having explosive chemistry, they can talk for hours on end.
 Plus he makes her laugh and he makes her feel sexy and desired,” the source noted.

 Kourtney Kardashian and Justin Bieber began spending time together in late 2015 after the reality star’s split from Scott Disick, the father of her three children, Mason, 7, Penelope, 4, and Reign, 2, and by April, sources were claiming that the rumored couple had been hooking up for months.
-According to a People Magazine report at the time, Kardashian and Bieber were spending one-on-one time in Los Angeles and attempting to keep their alleged romance on the down-low.
+According to a People magazine report at the time, Kardashian and Bieber were spending one-on-one time in Los Angeles and attempting to keep their alleged romance on the down-low.

 As for Kourtney Kardashian’s reportedly up and down relationship with Scott Disick, it may finally be over for good.